unicode-org/cldr/docs/ldml/tr35-info.md

 This is a partial document, describing only those parts of the LDML that are relevant for supplemental data.
 For the other parts of the LDML see the [main LDML document](tr35.md) and the links above.

-_Note:_
-Some links may lead to in-development or older versions of the data files.
-See <https://cldr.unicode.org> for up-to-date CLDR release data.

 ### _Status_

 _This is a draft document which may be updated, replaced, or superseded by other documents at any time.